CIMT: Travel to the US with a Criminal Record

 Table of Contents

-It may be possible to gain entry to the United States with a past conviction, but much will depend on the nature of the crime.
-Often this centers around whether the offense is considered a ‘crime of moral turpitude’ (CIMT).
+Whether you can gain entry to the United States with a past conviction will largely depend on the nature of your criminal record, and if the offense is considered a ‘crime of moral turpitude’ (CIMT).

 No traveler is immune to scrutiny at the US border.
 From high-profile celebrities to global sports stars, senior business executives and tourists, all can fall foul of the system and risk being refused entry if they have a past criminal conviction which they have not declared or sought the required waiver in advance of travel.